soundpress/RulesOfNYC/docs/c13/index.rst

 *§ 9-02 Determination and Declaration.* ::

-Ready-to-eat raw, whole, uneviscerated, salt-cured, air-dried fish, which may or may not be lightly smoked and is commonly sold under the names "kopchonka" "ribeyza" "rostov" and "rybetz" is hereby determined and declared to be "unfit for food" and, accordingly, is "adulterated" as that term is defined in § 73.03(4) of the New York City Health Code.
+Ready-to-eat raw, whole, uneviscerated, salt-cured, air-dried fish, which may or may not be lightly smoked and is commonly sold under the names "kopchonka" "ribeyza" "rostov" and "rybetz" is hereby determined and declared to be "unfit for food" and, accordingly, is "adulterated" as that term is defined in 24 RCNY Health Code § 73.03(4).